fredvs/uos/readme.md

 With uos you can:

 .
-Listen to mp3, ogg, wav, flac, m4a, opus, cda ... audio files.
+Listen to mp3, ogg, wav, flac, m4a, opus, mod, it, s3m, xm, cda, ... audio files.

 .
 Deal with 16, 32 integer or float 32 bit resolution.